researcher-searcher/researcher-searcher-search/README.md

 # researcher-searcher-search
-Process data into clean files and index using Elasticsearch
+Process output data, extract info and index using Elasticsearch